HelpMeFind Roses, Clematis and Peonies

 Thinking out loud here...as this is a hybrid between Reve d'Or and Gigantea, it seems it would be a triploid, inheriting probably fourteen chromosomes (including the repeat flowering gene) from Reve d'Or and seven from Gigantea.
 That may make it useful and interesting for breeders to work with.
 I would be quite interested to see a self seedling of it to observe what might be possible from what's behind it.

-Reply #1 of 3 posted 5 SEP 16 by Robert Neil Rippetoe
+Reply #1 posted 5 SEP 16 by Robert Neil Rippetoe

 Kim, Reve d'or descends from a Tea, so it's likely diploid like gigantea.
 I'd guess 'Amber Cloud' is diploid as well.